AAF ADDY Awards | District 2 Gold Award

-The ADDY Awards is the advertising industry's largest and most representative competition, attracting over 50,000 entries every year in local ADDY competitions.
-The mission of the ADDY competition is to recognize and reward creative excellence in the art of advertising.
-It’s quite an honor to be part of the judging process for one of the industry's most respected competitions.
+The American Advertising Awards, formerly the ADDYs, is the advertising industry's largest and most representative competition, attracting over 40,000 entries every year in local AAF Club (Ad Club) competitions.
+The mission of the American Advertising Awards competition is to recognize and reward the creative spirit of excellence in the art of advertising.

-Conducted annually by the American Advertising Federation (AAF), the local ADDY Awards is the first of a three-tier, national competition.
-Concurrently, all across the country, local entrants vie for recognition as the very best in their markets.
-At the second tier, local winners compete against other winners in one of 15 district competitions.
-District winners are then forwarded to the third tier, the national ADDY Awards competition.
-Entry in your local ADDY competition is the first step toward winning a national ADDY.
+Conducted annually by the American Advertising Federation (AAF), the local Ad Club phase is the first of a three-tier, national competition.
+Concurrently, all across the country, local entrants vie to win ADDY Awards - recognition as the very best in their markets.
+At the second tier, local ADDY winners compete against winners from other local clubs in one of 15 district competitions.
+District ADDY winners are then forwarded to the third tier, the national stage of the American Advertising Awards.
+Entry in your local Ad Club competition is the first step toward winning a national ADDY.

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, internships, advocacy groups, advertising education, and consumer awareness.